 If you take Xanax and alcohol or other drugs at the same time, an overdose is even more likely.
 Xanax is a very dangerous drug to mix with any other medication, prescribed, legal or illegal.

 Consequently, if individuals develop a Xanax addiction, they may experience other side effects.
 Long-term Xanax abuse leads to symptoms like cognitive problems, depression, and psychotic experiences.
 Individuals may suffer from delirious states, aggression, and impulsive behavior.

-Xanax side effects and abuse also causes memory impairment.
+Xanax side effects and abuse also cause memory impairment.
 This makes paying attention and focusing extremely difficult.
 In some cases, individuals also suffer from sedation states that last for up to four days.
-Like many drugs, Xanax can cause chemical dependency and addiction.
+However, like many drugs, Xanax can cause chemical dependency and addiction.
 Withdrawal symptoms can be severe, including anxiety or panic attacks and heart palpitations.
 For this reason, it is important to detox under medical supervision.

 Getting Help for an Addiction